Margin and Free Margin in Forex confuse some traders.

-When using leverage to control a big position, your broker will require you to deposit a minimum amount of money on your account to allow you to have the requested size.
-That amount of money is the margin.
+When you use leverage to control a big position, your broker requires you to deposit a minimum amount of money on your account to allow you to hold that position.

-This is to ensure that you have sufficient balance in your account relative to the size of your position.
+This is to ensure that you have sufficient balance on your account relative to the size of your position.

-For example for you to hold a position of $100,000, $500,000, $10000, $5000 your broker requires you to set aside $1000 from your account.
+For you to hold a position of $100,000, $500,000, $10000, $5000, your broker would require you to set aside $1000 from your account.

-Margin is the amount of money required by a broker as collateral from a trader to allow you to hold a position.
+So, Margin is the amount of money your broker locks as collateral to allow you to hold a position.

-Margin is always expressed as a percentage of full amounts of the held position.
-Forex margins are expressed as 2%, 1%, 0.5% or 0.25%.
-This helps traders to be able to calculate the maximum leverage to fit for their trading accounts.
+Some of the Forex margins include, 2%, 1%, 0.5% or 0.25%.
+This helps traders to calculate the maximum leverage to fit for their trading accounts.